Search

 Power in La Fortuna Means Solar First

 When buyers picture off-grid living, power is often the biggest concern.
-In La Fortuna, the research points to a practical local baseline: solar plus storage.
+In La Fortuna, there's a practical solution: solar plus storage.

 What to Verify About Power

-Before you move forward on a property, confirm the exact setup at the parcel level:
+Before you move forward on a property, confirm the exact setup:

 For buyers coming from more urban markets, this is a mindset shift.
 Instead of asking whether a property has standard utility service, you are asking whether the property’s power system is designed well for the way you plan to live.